SPARC-FAIR-Codeathon/hubmap-link/README.md

 ## Installation

 This application consists of two parts, a webapp and a proxy server.
+The webapp is dependent on the proxy server for data transformation and to obscure the SciCrunch API key.
 To get started locally, follow these instructions:

 1. If you haven't done it already, [make a fork of this repo](https://github.com/SPARC-FAIR-Codeathon/hubmap-link/fork).